There was no Borderlands 3 release date announcement at E3 2018, but we are still hoping the new Borderlands game is on its way soon.

-Borderlands 2 raked in high review scores for its compelling shoot-and-loot systems, striking art direction, and more than 17 million guns.
-The series took a slight sideways step with The Pre Sequel! in 2014, but we are excited to see how a true third instalment will take shape.
+Is Borderlands 3 confirmed?
+Not yet, but Borderlands 3 news is starting to emerge, indicating the return of Gearbox’s much-loved open-world FPS.
+We loved the shoot-and-loot systems of Borderlands 2, as well as its striking art direction and more than 17 million guns.
+The series took a slight sideways step with The Pre-Sequel! in 2014, but we are excited and curious to see how a true third instalment will take shape.

 Sure, Borderlands 3 has not been officially announced yet, but it is pretty much an open secret that it exists in some form.
 Mostly from Gearbox CEO Randy Pitchford himself, in fact.
 At a panel at PAX East 2016 he revealed: “It’s no secret, obviously there’s going to be another Borderlands.”
-What’s more, we have plenty more evidence that suggests the next entry in the series is on its way, and soon.
-Below you will find everything we know about Borderlands 3… or whatever it ends up being called.
+Below you will find everything we know about Borderlands 3.

 Yeah, about that: we cannot be sure the next game in the series will be called Borderlands 3, as Gearbox CEO Randy Pitchford said during the PAX East panel: “we don’t even know if we’re going to call it that.”
 Tales from the Borderlands: The FPS, perhaps?